plasne/llmbot-solution-accel/inference/README.md

 ## TODO

 - Add configuration details to the /workflow endpoint.
-- Extend HTTP workflow response to make it easier for evaluation to consume.
 - Implement retry when DetermineIntent fails to deserialize.
 - Convert to Fabrikam bike shop
   - including in-memory search capability - abstract search to interface.